 Is Google Workspace customer data shared with Additional Services?
 If so, what kind of information is shared with Additional Services?

 Google Workspace for Education customer data is not shared with Additional Services.
-If the domain administrator chooses to enable Additional Services, some customer data may be shared to the extent required to facilitate the interaction with the Additional Service(s).
-Google does not share customer data from Core Services with Additional Services without a user or administrator direction.
+If the domain Admin chooses to enable Additional Services, some customer data may be shared to the extent required to facilitate the interaction with the Additional Service(s).
+Google does not share customer data from Core Services with Additional Services without a user or admin direction.
 However, when Core Services data is required to facilitate the interaction with an Additional Service (for example, Assistant), the data is processed according to the Google Workspace terms and conditions.

 How can Additional Services data be deleted?